josemotta/IoT.Hass.Farm/_tank2/README.md

 - The amount of water flowing into the tank, when the curve is raising;
 - The amount of water that is being consumed, when the curve is decreasing.

-You can notice that second pump stopped at night and curve decreased until next morning.
+You can notice that second pump stops at night and curve decreases until next morning.

 ### Grafana